 KIRSTEN KUMPF BAELE, Ph.D., is a lecturer in the German Department (CLAS) whose research and teaching focuses on Anne Frank.
-She authored the application to the Anne Frank Center for Mutual Respect in New York City, which works collaboratively with the Anne Frank House in Amsterdam, to shepherd the chestnut saplings.
+She authored the application to the Anne Frank Center USA in New York City, which works collaboratively with the Anne Frank House in Amsterdam, to shepherd the chestnut saplings.

 Dr. Kumpf Baele has worked diligently at sharing Anne’s tragic but inspiring experience and her humanitarian message with her students.
 In 2017, she developed a University of Iowa general education course (Anne Frank and Her Story) in the category “Diversity and Inclusion” which focuses on Anne and other adolescent writers during the Holocaust.
 In 2018, she presented at the University of Amsterdam a paper on the representation of trees in Holocaust literature.
 She applied to and was selected for an Andrew W. Mellon funded project to create a story through which to share Anne’s message in the digital liberal arts.